 RetinaLink is honored to feature Dr. Caroline R. Baumal in #ilooklikearetinasurgeon.
 Dr. Baumal is an Associate Professor at Tufts Medical Center in Boston, MA.
 Dr. Baumal trained at the University of Toronto Faculty of Medicine, New England Eye Center and Wills Eye Hospital.

-RetinaLink asked Dr. Baumal why she chose retina, who her personal and professional mentors have been and who she finds most challenging professionally.
-See her answers below.
+RetinaLink asked Dr. Baumal why she chose retina, who her personal and professional mentors have been and what she finds most challenging professionally.
+See all her answers below.

 RetinaLink (RL): Why did you choose Retina?